-As it’s a school-led course, you’ll spend most of your time on a SCITT programme at two or more schools, learning from experienced teaching professionals.
+As it’s a school-led course, you’ll spend most of your time on a SCITT programme (be it our core secondary programme or on one of our school direct courses in primary, secondary and SEND) at two or more schools, learning from experienced teaching professionals.
 You’ll have an extensive support network of mentors, teachers and peers, designed to help you find your feet and get the most out of each school you work at.

 PLSCITT Curriculum Intent:

 The PLSCITT core training programme has at its heart a desire to produce outstanding teachers who are passionate about their subject and who are able to fire pupils’ curiosity so they have a thirst for learning.
 In this way it is intended to support the development of the whole child and furnish them with a range of key transferable skills & knowledge that will able them to reach their full potential.

 To this end PLSCITT trainees will be challenged to:

 - develop their own expert subject knowledge so they are able to maximise/ enhance the learning experiences of the pupils they teach.